Solo on Skye: How to Hike The Old Man of Storr and Enjoy Breath-Taking Views of Skye

 I have seen photos taken from the Storr down toward the Sanctuary (the collection of the separate rocks) – magnificent and worth the effort to find a good point of view from above!

-It is important to notice that it is a serious climb which requires proper boots.
+It is important to notice that it is a serious climb which requires proper boots or shoes.
 I saw people walking up in fancy leather loafers or toms... it's an accident waiting to happen and you can crash your lovely shoes.
 Dress appropriately and take water with you!
+You can see a few examples of low hiking shoes below (can’t see anything? try refreshing the page):

 If you are unsure what you should take on a day hike - please, take a look at this list of day hike essentials to stay safe.